KWellesly/ML4Anime/index.md

 ['Attack on Titan', 'Attack on Titan Season 2', 'Bungo Stray Dogs', 'My Hero Academia 3', 'Nanbaka', 'Nanbaka: Season 2', 'Nanbaka: Idiots with Student Numbers!', 'One Punch Man']
 SHARED THEMES/WORDS: survival, human, hero, villain, criminal, police, school, attack

+Using our personal anime knowledge and experiences, we selected a set of anime that were relatively closely associated for our KNN model testing.
+Below are our KNN model recommendations:

 |               | Cosine Unaltered                                                                                                                                                         | Cosine Normalized                                                                                                                                                              | Euclidean Unaltered                                                                                                                                                                           | Euclidean Normalized                                                                                                                                                                                           |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **STD Input Distance**  | 1.73 e-03                                                                                                                                                                | 0.29                                                                                                                                                                           | 1149911.69                                                                                                                                                                                    | 20.27                                                                                                                                                                                                          |